Checking Your Gear

 • Check for holes, rips or tears - you want to fix these quickly before they grow into bigger problems.
 Make sure to check for them before washing your bag, because a washing machine could rip the fill material or stuffing out through the hole.
 Use specialised repair products like Gear Aid Tenacious Tape (also available in Reflective fabric and Round Patches).

 • Wash your sleeping bag correctly - for down sleeping bags, use performance washes like Storm Down Wash-In to safely machine wash your bag.
 Unlike normal laundry detergent, these specialised washes don't strip down of its natural oils, which help protect and loft the down for its warm.
-For synthetic sleeping bags, use a general performance wash like Grangers Performance Wash, Storm Outdoor Clothing Wash, Gear Aid ReviveX Pro Cleaner or NikWax BaseFresh.
+For synthetic sleeping bags, use a general performance wash like Grangers Performance Wash, Gear Aid ReviveX Pro Cleaner or NikWax BaseFresh.

 Tents